rockorager/indieforums/README.md

 u-syndication to https://indieforums.net/CATEGORY

 ## ToDo
-- [x] Make a single page from one of the top level links
+- [ ] Welcome sticky post
-- [x] Get structure of webmentions figured out
+- [x] fetch webmentions
-- [x] parse comment posts to threads.js data
-- [x] Integrate postOverrides in _data (needed for sticky threads)
-- [ ] Build a liquid time filter that returns "x minutes ago" if <60 minutes, day of week if less than a week ago, and full date for further
-- [ ] "reply" link that has a popup with html to copy for reply
+- [ ] make forums text red or green in logo, give the whole thing a background?
-- [ ] flesh out post listings page (index) and thread pages html
+- [ ] make post avatars behave similar to dev.to
-- [ ] Use dayjs to format times better ("5 minutes ago")
+- [ ] Remove dayjs dependency and do common dates ("Apr 5, 21")
+- [ ] Axios error handling and save successful webmentions